You can upload recordings and extract insights from customer interviews using Aha! Discovery.

 How to conduct customer research

 On a basic level, customer research entails reaching out to current or potential customers and gathering feedback from them via direct conversations or more indirect methods (like online surveys).
-Advanced tools such as product analytics and idea management software can certainly augment your approach — but are not necessary to get started.
+Advanced tools such as customer interview management and idea management software can certainly augment your approach — but are not necessary to get started.

 Follow these steps to conduct your own primary customer research: